jieggii/dcfg/README.md

 $ sudo pacman -S diff go
 ```
 After installing dependencies you can proceed to installation of dcfg.
-There are some interchangeable options to install it:
+There are two interchangeable options to install it:
 ### A. From sources
 ```shell
 $ git clone https://github.com/jieggii/dcfg